 Am I eligible for a partial or full fee remission?

 Graduate Student Instructors (GSI's), Graduate Student Researchers (GSR's), Readers, and Tutors are eligible for a partial or full fee remission (between 25% and 100%), if you are a graduate student.
 If you are a GSI, you might be eligible to receive partial fee remission.

 The fee remission CAN include University Registration Fee, Educational Fee, Health Insurance Fee, Berkeley Campus Fee, Class Pass (AC Transit) Fee, and Nonresident Tuition Fee.
 For a more detailed description of fee remission types: http://www.grad.berkeley.edu/policies/pdf/fee_remission_bulletin.pdf

 When will fee remission take effect?

 Once we have entered your information into our HR and Payroll system, it will take approximately 10-14 business days for the remission to take effect.
-If you have filled out the appropriate paperwork and still do not see the fee remission on your CARS bill after 21 business days, please contact Julie Aquino or Jenny Jones.
-We are located in 337 Soda Hall, 642-9044 or 642-0544.
+If you have filled out the appropriate paperwork and still do not see the fee remission on your bill after 21 business days, please contact Becky Davis in 395 Soda Hall, 642-0544.

 What if I paid my tuition already?